-Note : The RSS 2020 conference will be held virtually during the originally scheduled dates.
-The conference will be facilitated using the PheedLoop platform with workshops and other speaking sessions using Zoom teleconferencing.
+Note: The RSS 2020 conference will be held virtually during the originally scheduled dates using the PheedLoop platform with workshops and other speaking sessions using Zoom teleconferencing.
 You can access the virtual conference materials on the RSS 2020 PheedLoop page.

 Robot inserting a gear on the NIST-ATB #1